mandylatham/Angular-Tipo-Webapp/src/app/g/public/docs-site/content/server_side_actions/index.md

 ---
 title: Server Side Actions
-weight: 9
+weight: 6
 ---

 ## Introduction
+As mentioned in the previous guide on Client Side Actions, an Action is a button that you can add on the TipoTapp UI and define some code for it that will be run when the user engages with the button.
 Server Side Actions are Actions that run code on a server when engaged with.
-In particular, TipoTapp supports use of [AWS Lambda](http://docs.aws.amazon.com/lambda/latest/dg/welcome.html) functions.
+In particular, TipoTapp supports the use of [AWS Lambda](http://docs.aws.amazon.com/lambda/latest/dg/welcome.html) functions.
 AWS Lambda is a compute service that lets you run code without provisioning or managing servers.
 You can write your code there in one of the supported languages (currently Node.js, Java, C# and Python) and it will be available to be called by other applications that you link to it.

 For instructions on how to create a Lambda function, [check the documentation](http://docs.aws.amazon.com/lambda/latest/dg/welcome.html).